Export Your Existing eBay Store to Amazon

 The second rule is the rule that each item must have a Bar-code, but this rule is a lot more flexible and there are ways to work around it.

-The Main advantage of Amazons catalog base system is that it gives a few options that allow the sellers to exempt certain items from the need to use Bar-codes, the main one is the ASIN match system.
+The Main advantage of Amazons catalog base system is that it gives a few options that allow the sellers to exempt certain items from the need to use Bar-codes, the main one is the ASIN number match system.

-ASIN (Amazon Standard Identification Number) is the ID for each product on Amazon, to be more exact, it is the Catalog number for each item.
+ASIN number (Amazon Standard Identification Number) is the ID for each product on Amazon, to be more exact, it is the Catalog number for each item.

 For example, a blue hat and a brown hat will have two different ASIN’s even if they are sold by the same account, but two brown hats will have a single ASIN even if they are sold by two completely different sellers.